lob/lob-java/lob-java-examples/README.md

 # Java Examples
 Here we have put together a hand full of java examples to help get you started.
-As always feel free to [contact us](https://lob.com/support) directly if you have any questions on implementation.
+Please read through the official [API Documentation](../README.md#api-documentation) to get a complete sense of what to expect from each endpoint.
+As always, feel free to [contact us](https://lob.com/support) directly if you have any questions on implementation.

 ## Getting started